 Can our guests and families take their own photographs?

 Of course they can.
-I do reserve the right to ask family, guests or vendors to move or temporarily stop taking pictures.
-I’ve only done this in a few extreme cases where people were interfering, ruining one-of-a-kind moments, or holding up the day.
+It can sometimes be necessary for me to ask family, guests or vendors to move or stop taking pictures.
+This does happen occasionally when people are interfering, ruining moments, or holding up the day.